CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - The switch uses hardware time stamping to capture timestamps from an Ethernet frame at the physical layer.
 This allows PTP to account for delays in message transfer and greatly improves the accuracy of time synchronization.
 - IPv4 and IPv6 UDP PTP packets are supported.
 - Multicast and mixed message mode is supported; unicast only message mode is *not* supported.
 - Only a single PTP domain per network is supported.
-A PTP domain is a network or a portion of a network within which all the clocks are synchronized.
 - PTP is supported on BGP unnumbered interfaces.
 - You can isolate PTP traffic to a non-default VRF.
 - You can not run both PTP and NTP on the switch.